lisp-docs/cl-language-reference/docs/chap-3/d-i-dictionary/_type_declaration.md

 To see why, consider (f most-positive-fixnum 1).
 Common Lisp defines that F must return a *bignum* here, rather than signal an error or produce a mathematically incorrect result.
-If you have special knowledge such “<ClLinks  term={"fixnum"}><i>fixnum</i></ClLinks> overflow” cases will not come up, you can declare the result value to be in the <ClLinks  term={"fixnum"}><i>fixnum</i></ClLinks> range, enabling some compilers to use more ecient arithmetic:
+If you have special knowledge such “<GlossaryTerm  term={"fixnum"}><i>fixnum</i></GlossaryTerm> overflow” cases will not come up, you can declare the result value to be in the <GlossaryTerm  term={"fixnum"}><i>fixnum</i></GlossaryTerm> range, enabling some compilers to use more ecient arithmetic: